bdellaterra/vim-pick-me-up/README.md

 # vim-pick-me-up
-Pick up where you left off
+A Restorative: Pick up where you left off